jardindunoix/apply_digital_rodrigo_javier_garrido_dagle/README.md

     - The Swipe-to-Delete funcionality is depreated in some parts, so a had to ivestigate how to solve it.
+    - The problem "Uresolved references in unit test": was a naming conflict issue
+    - passing data with persistence in the viewmodel

 * I hope to demonstrate enough.